Skip to Main Content

 5. Applying the Lighting Techniques and Types Knowledge, including Intensity

-2. Bright field, dark field, diffuse, back lighting
+• Bright field, dark field, diffuse, back lighting, etc.

 Summary

-Finally, no matter the level of analysis and understanding, there is quite often no substitute for actual testing the 2 or 3 light types and techniques first on the bench, then in actual production floor implementation whenever possible.
-And it is advantageous, if not seemingly a bit counter-intuitive, when designing the vision inspection and parts handling / presentation from scratch, to get the lighting solution in place first, then design and build the remainder of the inspection and parts handling / presentation around the lighting requirements.
+Finally, no matter the level of analysis and understanding on the bench, there is quite often no substitute for actual testing of the two or three light types and techniques in the actual production environment.
+And it is advantageous, if not seemingly a bit counterintuitive, when designing the vision inspection and parts handling / presentation from scratch, to get the lighting solution in place first, then design and build the remainder of the inspection and parts handling / presentation around the lighting requirements – if that luxury is possible.

-The ultimate objective of this form of detailed analysis and application of what might be termed a “tool box” of lighting types, techniques, tips, and often acquired “tricks” is simply to arrive at an optimal lighting solution – one that takes into account and balances issues of ergonomics, cost, efficiency, and consistent application.
-This frees the integrator and developer to better direct their time, effort, and resources – items better used in other critical aspects of vision system design, testing, and implementation.
+The ultimate objective of this kind of detailed analysis, and application of a lighting “toolbox”, is simply to arrive at an optimal imaging solution – one that takes into account and balances issues of ergonomics, cost, efficiency, and consistent application.
+This frees the integrator and developer to better direct their time, effort, and resources towards the other critical aspects of vision system design, testing, and implementation.

 Appendix A – Further Reading for Machine Vision